HmsRalte/PDF-Encryption/README.md

   *with statement is used to open the file in context manager, ensuring file is properly closed after its suite finishes or if an exception occurs*

-  -open(input_pdf, 'rb'): Opens the file specified by input_pdf in binary read mode
+  - open(input_pdf, 'rb'): Opens the file specified by input_pdf in binary read mode

-   -> 'rb': 'r' stands for read mode, and 'b' stands for binary mode, indicating file should be treated as a binary file
+  - 'rb': 'r' stands for read mode, and 'b' stands for binary mode, indicating file should be treated as a binary file

    *A binary file contains data in format composed of 0's and 1's unlike ASCII or UTF-8, PDFs are made to be read as binary file because they contain stricterd format that includes binary data*